raiden-network/raiden-service-bundle/README.md

 ### Known servers

-The known servers the Raiden clients try to connect to are currently tracked in a file in this repository and also shipped as a hard-coded list with the Raiden client.
+The known servers the Raiden clients try to connect to are currently tracked in the *.yml files in this repository.
 These lists are used by Raiden clients when the ``--matrix-server=auto`` (default) option is used, for automatically selecting a transport server, based on response times.
+We intend to change this in the future to use a decentralized scheme (for example an on-chain registry).

 ## Contact / Troubleshooting